-Combining Cases 1 and 2 (the latter includes Sub-cases 2.1 and 2.2), the lemma follows.
+Combining Cases 1 and 2 (the latter includes Subcases 2.1 and 2.2), the lemma follows.

-3.4 Proof of Correctness in the HI-Criticality Mode
+D. Proof of Correctness at HI-Criticality Mode

 In this subsection, we show that GEDF-VD and its schedulability test given by Theorem 1 are able to guarantee MC correctness at HI-criticality mode.